kBeQ/SMX-Mod-Manager/README.md

 *The "Mod Helper" tab in the application contains a detailed guide to all features.*

+## 🤔 Frequently Asked Questions (FAQ)

+**Q: I've seen official guides that mention creating a `mod_0_...` folder.
+Do I need to do that?**
+**A:** No, you don't!
+The tool handles this for you automatically.

+The game requires mods to be in a specially named folder (like `mod_0_MyMod`).
+When you install a mod, the tool does two things:
+1. It creates the correctly named `mod_i_...` folder on your device.
+2. It saves a link in its `mod_mappings.json` file to remember which local mod corresponds to which folder on the device.

+This mapping file is how the tool "manages" your mods, allowing it to know their status and uninstall them correctly.
+You just need to focus on your source folders, and the tool handles all the complex parts!

 ## 🚀 Publishing your Mods
 For a guide on the recommended way to package your final mod files for distribution, see the guide on mod.io:
 *   **[Guide: Zipping the Files for Release](https://mod.io/g/smx/r/zipping-the-files)**